AdobeDocs/campaign-classic.es-ES/help/workflow/using/how-to-use-workflow-data.md

 ### Comprimir o encriptar un archivo {#zipping-or-encrypting-a-file}

 Adobe Campaign permite exportar archivos comprimidos o encriptados.
-Al definir una exportación a través de una actividad **[!UICONTROL Data extraction (file)]**, puede definir un posprocesamiento para comprimir o encriptar el archivo.
+When defining an export through a **[!UICONTROL Data extraction (file)]** activity, you can define a post-processing to zip or to encrypt the file.

 Para poder hacerlo: